 The Preservation of the Qurʾān

 The Qurʾān is believed by Muslims to have been revealed to the Prophet Muḥammad over the course of roughly two decades from 610 to 632 CE.
-The scripture is considered to have been preserved both orally - through the meticulous memorisation of the text by the Prophet's companions - and in written form.
+The scripture is considered to have been preserved both orally - through the meticulous memorisation of the text - and in written form.
 While the Prophet is reported to have dictated the text to scribes, the traditional sources nonetheless indicate that the Qurʾān was not compiled in the form of a codex (mushaf) during the lifetime of the Prophet.
 Instead, it was compiled during the reign of Prophet's successor Abu Bakr [632 - 634] and officially standardised during the reign of the third caliph ʿUthmān b. ʿAffān.
 All modern copies of the Qurʾān trace back to the original codices prepared during ʿUthmān's reign.

 How reliable is the traditional narrative presented above?
 This article aims to answer this question in three parts.
 The first part of this article will present evidence that affirms the historicity of the standardisation of the Qurʾān by ʿUthmān.
 This section shall show that the Qurʾān we have today faithfully preserves the rasm (i.e. the undotted text) of the codices prepared by ʿUthmān.
 Even if the Qurʾān remained unchanged after the time of ʿUthmān, can the same be said for the period between the Prophet's death and ʿUthmān's reign?
 This question is addressed in the second part of this article, where I shall present evidence that strongly suggests that the Uthmanic text preserves the basic wording of the Prophet's revelations.
-Finally, the third part of this article will address the transmission of the Qurʾān after ʿUthmān.
-The codices prepared during the reign of ʿUthmān lacked vocalisation, thus accommodating some variant readings which shared the same rasm.
-Indeed, traditional scholars have long accepted the existence of seven or ten canonical ways of reciting the ʿUthmānic text.
-This section will present evidence for the existence of a common oral tradition from which the seven or ten qira'at descend, that can be dated at least to the generation of the Companions (and in my opinion, earlier).
-I shall suggest that the existence of variant readings can be justified with reference to the seven aḥruf ḥadīths, which suggest that the Prophet Muḥammad approved of some flexibility in the recitation of the Qurʾān as long as the basic meaning of the verses is preserved.
+Finally, the third part of this article will discuss the transmission of the Qurʾān after ʿUthmān.
+I shall argue that the existence of variant readings can be justified with reference to the seven aḥruf ḥadīths, which suggest that the Prophet Muḥammad approved of some flexibility in the recitation of the Qurʾān as long as the basic meaning of the verses is preserved.

 ʿUthmān's standardisation